barrakz/car-detector/README.md

-# car-detector
+# car-pedestrian-detector
-This code detects cars in a video using a pre-trained classifier and displays the processed frames with bounding boxes around the cars.
+This code detects cars and pedestrians in a video.
+It uses OpenCV to read a video, apply car and pedestrian classifiers to detect objects, and draws rectangles around them.
+The processed video is displayed in a window.